Aminah-Dodiya/Computer-Vision/Wildlife Species Classification/README.md

 ## 5. Results

-*   "The model achieved an accuracy of 85% on the validation set."
+*   The model achieved an accuracy of 85% on the validation set.
-*   "The confusion matrix reveals that the model performs well on identifying 'hog', 'leopard' and 'bird', but struggles with differentiating between 'antelope_duiker' and 'blanck'."
+*   The confusion matrix reveals that the model performs well on identifying 'hog', 'leopard' and 'bird', but struggles with differentiating between 'antelope_duiker' and 'blanck'.
-*   "The visualization indicates the learning rate is optimal.
-We can see a clear convergence of both validation and training set."
+*   The visualization indicates the learning rate is optimal.
+We can see a clear convergence of both validation and training set.

 ## 6. Future Work